MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_devinstall_params_w.md

 ##### - Flags.DI_INSTALLDISABLED

 Set if the device should be installed in a disabled state by default.
 To be recognized, this flag must be set before Windows calls the default handler for the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543692">DIF_INSTALLDEVICE</a> request.

-##### - Flags.DI_MULTMFGS

-Set by <a href="https://msdn.microsoft.com/library/windows/hardware/ff550917">SetupDiBuildDriverInfoList</a> if a list of drivers for a <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff552344">device setup class</a> contains drivers that are provided by multiple manufacturers.

-This flag is read-only.
-Only the operating system sets this flag.

 ##### - Flags.DI_NEEDREBOOT